 You can make small changes gradually to your training program in order to prevent your body from adapting to the same regime, this also means you can be in and out of training a whole lot faster, leaving time for the other things in life that are important to you.

 However, it can be very difficult mentally to cut down on your cardio…old habits certainly die hard and I know I was concerned about potential fat gain from doing so.
 If you’re trying to reduce your cardio, it is best to do so gradually and this will avoid any rebound weight gain that may occur if you dramatically reduced it too quickly.
 It is very time consuming to be committing to two cardio sessions a day and honestly I found when I scaled back my cardio my results were magnified hugely and I also had more energy alongside free time.
-I also felt less stressed as it was a lot of pressure to find the time to get all that cardio in daily…ain’t nobody got time for that.

 A Take Home Message